 Services to assist employers

-The department provides a number of services to help employers and labour suppliers to check if a prospective employee has permission to work in Australia:
+The department provides a number of services to help employers and labour suppliers to check if an employee has permission to work in Australia.

 Visa Entitlement Verification Online (VEVO) service

-VEVO is a web-based service that allows employers, labour suppliers and other organisations to quickly and easily check if non-citizens they wish to employ have permission to work.
-This service is free and is available to registered users 24 hours a day, seven days a week.
+VEVO is a free online government service that allows employers, labour suppliers and other organisations to easily check if non-citizen employees have permission to work.
+To access this service you must register with VEVO and the service is then available 24 hours a day, seven days a week.

-Visa holders can now forward their visa work entitlement information directly from VEVO to an employer.
-Employers do not need to register for VEVO to receive the information.
+Visa holders have the ability to forward their visa work entitlement information directly from VEVO to an employer.
+Employers who do not have access to VEVO are able to receive this information via email.

 Employers' immigration hotline

 This telephone service provides information about employing workers from overseas and general information about visa conditions.
 This service is free and operates from 8.30 am to 4.30 pm, Monday to Friday.

 Do you have information about suspected offences or fraud against Australia's immigration and citizenship laws (such as persons working illegally)?

 You can report information about people living or working illegally in Australia, and suspected offences or fraud being committed against Australia's immigration and citizenship programmes, through the online Immigration Dob-in Service.